 5.4 Conditions for Measurement:

 While the measurement can be made on either left or right sides of the forearm, the report shall clearly indicate on which side the measurement has been taken.
-It is to be considered, while in Nāṭi paricōtaṉai (Pulse examination), generally right side is used for men and left side is used for women
+It is to be considered, while in Nāṭi paricōtaṉai (Pulse examination), generally right side is used for men and left side is used for women;

 Examine and observe for any anatomical deformities, previous fractures of the arm as it may affect the accuracy of readings.
-If observed try to take readings in the opposite arm.
+If observed try to take readings in the opposite arm; and